-- Maintain an attendance register. - Prepare the agenda with the President, provide all committee members with detailed agendas and note any apologies. - Distribute the federation newsletter and any other items. - Take the record of the WI meetings and minutes of the committee meetings, agree these with the President and ensure these are available for the members to read at the next meeting.
-If records of WI meetings and minutes of the committee meetings are taken and shared electronically, paper copies must be made available to those who do not have access to the electronic version.
+- Maintain an attendance register. - Prepare the agenda with the President, provide all committee members with detailed agendas and note any apologies.

-- Ensure speakers and visitors know where the meeting venue is and have appropriate access. - Report on the committee's recommendations, the federation newsletter, information from the NFWI and reports e.g. a member's experience of a Denman at Home course or other activities of the WI. - Remind members of closing dates for applications, events, outings etc.
+- Distribute the federation newsletter and any other items. - · Take the record of the WI meetings and minutes of the committee meetings, agree these with the President and ensure these are available for the members to read at the next meeting.
+If records of WI meetings and minutes of the committee meetings are taken and shared electronically, the availability of paper copies must be made clear to those who do not have access to the electronic version.
+These can be provided on request so the Secretary does not need to print unnecessary copies.
+For storing minutes, check the federation's archiving policy in case it requires physical copies of minutes.
+Data protection guidelines should be followed for keeping things online, such as password protected computer or password protected online platform for keeping documents online.
+For virtual WIs, ensure that these documents are electronically signed. - Ensure speakers and visitors know where the meeting venue is and have appropriate access.
+For virtual WIs, ensure they have the correct details to join the online meeting, see WI welcoming teams for more information. - Report on the committee's recommendations, the federation newsletter, information from the NFWI and reports e.g. a member's experience of the Learning Hub or other activities of the WI. - Remind members of closing dates for applications, events, outings etc.

-It is important that the Secretary's information is kept accurate on the Membership Communication System (MCS) to ensure she receives the NFWI mailings.
-For information about the MCS please see section 9.1 and for information about the NFWI mailings please see section 12.9.
+It is important that the Secretary's information is kept accurate on the Membership Communication System (MCS) to ensure she receives the NFWI mailings and is able to gain access to the free content on the WI Learning Hub.
+For information about the MCS please see section 11.1 and for information about the NFWI mailings please see section 14.9.

-2.9 The Treasurer
+2.10 The Treasurer